akkadotnet/akka.net/docs/articles/streams/basics.md

 **Element**
 An element is the processing unit of streams.
 All operations transform and transfer elements from upstream to downstream.
-Buffer sizes are always expressed as number of elements independently form the actual size of the elements.
+Buffer sizes are always expressed as number of elements independently from the actual size of the elements.

 **Back-pressure**
 A means of flow-control, a way for consumers of data to notify a producer about their current availability, effectively slowing down the upstream producer to match their consumption speeds.